technovistalimited/shongjukti/README.md

 ## Roadmap
 - Facilitate to employ multiple segments in the same scope to accept segmented attachments
 - Make it more robust to use like a Laravel package
-- If a Laravel package been developed, publish it to packagist.org
+- If a Laravel package is been developed, publish it to packagist.org

 ## License
 The code is licensed in [GPL3](https://opensource.org/licenses/GPL-3.0).